ZhangYuanhan-AI/OmniBenchmark/README.md

 ...
 ```
 Please refer to ``download_tool/README.txt`` for the detail information of your downloaded files.

-**IMPORTANT:**
-- Each realm dataset has a train/val/test set, the annotation of the test is hidden *currently* for OmniBenchmark Challenge @ ECCV2022 and will be public after then.
-The result in the paper is evaluated on the test+val set.

 ### Find the class name
 In downloaded meta files (e.g. car.val), each line of the file is a data record, including the local image path and the corresponding label, separated by a space.